-Occurs in the days before menstruation and is due to hormonal fluctuations during your menstrual cycle, usually between age 25 and 44.
-Premenstrual acne flare up is more significant over 30 years of age, reported Zeichner et al..
+Occurs in the days before menstruation and is due to hormonal fluctuations during your menstrual cycle, usually between ages 25 and 44.
+Premenstrual acne flare-up is more significant over 30 years of age, reported Zeichner et al..

 2) Perimenopausal acne (just before menopause)

 This usually occurs from 45 years of age just before menopause.
-At this stage, there is a dip in your estrogen, creating hormonal imbalance that can cause your androgen (testosterone) ratio to be higher relative to falling level of estrogen.
-As a result, you will notice a flare up of acne.
+At this stage, there is a dip in your estrogen, creating a hormonal imbalance that can cause your androgen (testosterone) ratio to be higher relative to the falling level of estrogen.
+As a result, you will notice a flare-up of acne.

 Presentation of adult female acne

-However, you can also find that some female population with hormonal acne can have distribution of lesions on their neck, upper back and chest.
+However, you can also find that some female populations with hormonal acne can have a distribution of lesions on their neck, upper back, and chest.

-You will notice that you tend to have more inflammatory acne and fewer comedones (i.e. whitehead and blackhead) than adolescence acne.
+You will notice that you tend to have more inflammatory acne and fewer comedones (i.e. whitehead and blackhead) than adolescent acne.

 Its severity is usually mild to moderate, as explained by Skroza et al..

 Although there are structured systems for grading acne such as the Global Acne Grading System (GAGS), Feldman et al. provided a concise and simplified definition of each severity of acne as follows;